-A healthy forest is an intact forest, made up of diverse age classes of trees and other plants to provide essential habitat for forest birds.
-Healthy forests are also resilient to undesirable stressors such as climate change and invasive species, and they provide critical ecosystem services that benefit people, including flood control, water quality protection, and carbon sequestration, as well as forest products and recreational opportunities.
+Healthy forests are resilient to stressors such as climate change and invasive species, and they provide critical ecosystem services that benefit people, including flood control, water quality protection, and carbon sequestration, as well as forest products and recreational opportunities.